 Reitmans is a Canadian ladies' wear specialty apparel retailer.
 The Company has seven banners: Reitmans, Smart Set, RW & CO., Thyme Maternity, Cassis, Penningtons and Addition Elle.
-Each banner is focused on a particular niche in the retail marketplace.
-Each banner has a distinct marketing program as well as a specific website thereby allowing the Company to continue to enhance its brands and strengthen customer loyalty.
+On October 19, 2011 the Company announced its intention to close the Cassis banner, comprising 25 stores, primarily through conversion to other Company banners.
+Each banner is focused on a particular niche in the retail marketplace with a distinct marketing program as well as a unique website thereby allowing the Company to continue to enhance its brands and strengthen customer loyalty.
 The Company has several competitors in each niche, including local, regional and national chains of specialty stores and department stores, as well as foreign-based competitors.
 The Company's stores are located in malls, strip plazas, retail power centres and on major shopping streets across Canada.
 The Company continues to grow all areas of its business by investing in stores, technology and people.
 The Company's growth has been driven by continuing to offer Canadian consumers affordable fashions and accessories at the best value reflecting price and quality.

-The Company offers e-commerce website shopping in the Reitmans banner and its plus-size banners (Penningtons and Addition Elle) and is continuing to develop the infrastructure required to launch e-commerce for the other banners.
-This online channel offers customers convenience, selection and ease of purchase, while enhancing customer loyalty and continuing to build the brands.
+The Company offers e-commerce website shopping for the Reitmans banner and its plus-size banners (Penningtons and Addition Elle) and is continuing to develop the infrastructure required to launch e-commerce for the other banners.
+These online channels offer customers convenience, selection and ease of purchase, while enhancing customer loyalty and continuing to build the brands.